-Malavath Purna, youngest girl who stepped onto the Mount Everest
+Malavath Purna, Youngest girl who stepped onto the Mount Everest

-However, what we may fail to notice in these dense and well upholstered philosophical judgements is, that she was just a child of 13 years old with no sense of empowerment in the context of today’s definition for it.
+However, what we may fail to notice in these dense and well upholstered philosophical judgments is, that she was just a child of 13 years old with no sense of empowerment in the context of today’s definition for it.
 She did not do it for any defined purpose as such.
 Although in her later interviews she expressed her motivation for the summit to be her will for letting the world know that girls can achieve anything.

 An underprivileged kid, from a community where girls were forced for marriage by that age when she climbed the peak.
 She had no exposure, in a what-so-ever manner, to the reality of life and experiences.
 And when she got the taste of life indeed, in certain unplanned circumstances, she could not resist that.

 It was just for the experience of it that she aimed for such an arduous path.
 For she got encountered with expertise which induced the sense of life, sense of profound peregrination within her.
 Or else, who would look up for such a mighty aim in those odds.
 She looked at it, cause she overlooked every other thing.

 The Quintillion Dollar Smile Of Anmol Rodriguez – From The Lives of Humans

 Arunima Sinha, the girl who conquered Mount Everest with a prosthetic leg

 Malavath Purna said she felt “Incredible” on achieving the summit on Sunday.
 She lifted the Indian banner at the summit and furthermore left a photo of Dalit pioneer BR Ambedkar there.

 Authorities say her accomplishment is significantly higher as she climbed the crest from the more troublesome Tibetan side.

 Most climbers endeavor the 8,848-meter (29,029-ft) Everest from the Nepalese side, which is more straightforward, yet Nepal does not permit climbers under 16 years old to scale the world’s tallest Mountain (Mount Everest).